Get involved with our trips

 We have a couple of special projects that we your help to complete.
 Thanks to our recent growth, MAB now boasts nearly 4000 alumni.
 We’ve decided it’s time to start involving our alumni more and these projects will help us connect our past with our future.

 The Mizzou Alternative Breaks Alumni Board has three goals.
-First and foremost, its job is to select the recipient of the Caleb W. Phillips Active Citizen Award.
+First and foremost, its job is to select the recipient of the annual Active Citizen Award.
 This award is given to a current MAB student who has gone above and beyond in their quest to change the world.
 Second, this group helps to market the MAB Homecoming Brunch – an event for all MAB alumni the Sunday after Homecoming.
 Finally, the Board helps to coordinate fundraisers for our need-based scholarship program.
 Each board member is expected to contribute $200 to Mizzou Alternative Breaks annually.
-This contibrution can come from a fundraiser, a direct donation, or donating your time and expertise for special MAB projects.
+This contribution can come from a fundraiser, a direct donation, or donating your time and expertise for special MAB projects.

 Alumni Tree Project